 A. Numerous studies show that it peels off, chips and flakes and does not digest.
 It is a suspected cancer agent.
 It definitely is not a permanent type of cookware, good for a year or two.
 It is not an appetizing looking cooking utensil.
 They use these coatings to make a cheap utensil perform better.
 Fumes from overheating can be harmful.
 Most are not dishwasher safe and can leach chemicals in your food.
 All coatings wear off.

 A. It is a system of cooking that takes less time and energy.
 Your foods cook at 74*C or 180*F. High heat destroys nutrients.
 It takes a utensil with covers that give you a perfect moisture seal.

 A. Metals expand and contract.
 Someone (not you, of course) probably put the utensil under very cold water while it was hot.
-We replace them.
-It is covered by our guarantee
+We repair them free of charge.
+It is covered by our guarantee.

 A. You have created a vacuum and it happens from time to time.
 Just put the utensil back on the stove for a minute and it should lift off.
 With Belkraft we have a hole in the cover.
 Just open it up and the problem is solved.